Tenterfield School of Arts: History

-A banquet in the School of Arts was held in February 1883 to honor Parkes' first trip to Tenterfield.
+A banquet in the School of Arts was held in February 1883 to honour Parkes' first trip to Tenterfield.
 In 1884 Parkes finished his term as Member for Tenterfield.

 Sports organised by local school teacher Mr David Alexander Pike were held at the showground in September 1901 by the Fallen Soldiers Memorial Committee, in aid of the fund to erect a memorial to the local bushmen lost, in conjunction with the Tenterfield Mounted Rifles.

 In 1935 A. D. Donnelly commenced his effort to protect and recognise the importance of the School of Arts.
 In 1937 Messers McMaster and Potts of Wallangarra, owners of the Lyric Theatre, attempted to take over the "School of Arts Talkies" from the Literary Institute.
-In 1938 the Literary Institute temporarily stopped the take over by the Lyric Theatre.
+In 1938, the Literary Institute temporarily stopped the take over by the Lyric Theatre.
 In April 1938 the Lyric Theatre discontinued screening at the School of Arts.

 In 1942 World War II was in full swing, the military authorities took over the School of Arts Main Hall.
 The military vacated the Main Hall in 1944.

 A plaque was erected in 1946 by the Governor-General H. R. H. Prince Henry, Duke of Gloucester, to commemorate that Sir Henry Parkes had made his "famous Tenterfield Speech" there.

 In 1952 the controversy over the condition and use of the School of Arts began again.
 The Lyric Theatre and Motion Picture Exhibitor's Association joined the controversy and tried to have the licence to screen film revoked.
 In 1953 the Chief Secretary's Department cancelled the licence to screen films.
 The big name appeal committee formed to protect the School of Arts after the constant persistence of A. vD.
 Donnnelly.
 Pleas were heard in 1954 - 58 by the Chief Secretary for panic lighting and safety inspection.

 The building was threatened with demolition in the 1950s, but was saved after an extended community campaign, which saw the formation of the National Trust of Australia.
-In 1957 the National Trust of Australia (NSW) acquired its first property, the Tenterfield School of Arts, which was transferred by an Act of Parliament.
+In 1957, the National Trust of Australia (NSW) acquired its first property, the Tenterfield School of Arts, which was transferred by an Act of Parliament.
 In 1957 Tax deductibility for donations made to the National Trust funded the commencement of restoration.
 After refurbishment was carried out in 1960 the Main Public Hall was leased to Tenterfield Municipal Council for 30 years.
 Restoration and maintenance was completed during the 1960s.
 After being renamed the Sir Henry Parkes School of Arts, the building became the first museum operated by the Trust in Australia, containing a range of memorabilia related to the history of Federation and the local area.
 It is open to the public seven days a week.

 A library, function centre, cinema and theatre are housed in the School of Arts building.

 In 1996 a council meeting was held to discuss the opportunity of Federation of Centenary.
 In 1997 a Conservation Management Plan commenced.